microsoft/language-server-protocol/specification.md

 	save?: SaveOptions;
 }

+/**
+ * Static registration options to be returned in the initialize request.
+ */
+interface StaticRegistrationOptions {
+	/**
+	 * The id used to register the request.
+The id can be used to deregister
+	 * the request again.
+See also Registration#id.
+	 */
+	id?: string;
+}

 interface ServerCapabilities {
 	/**
 	 * Defines how text documents are synced.
 Is either a detailed structure defining each notification or